armin-pfaeffle/sass-autocompile/README.md

 Add following parameters in *comma-separated* way to the **first line** of your SASS file.
 See [examples](#examples) for demonstration:

+- #### compileOnSave [ : true | false ]
+    With this option you can control compile on save functionality by first line parameter.
+If you define this option, global option is overwritten.
+Examples:

+    ```
+    Enable compile on save
+    // compileOnSave
+    // compileOnSave: true

+    Disable compile on save
+    // !compileOnSave
+    // compileOnSave: false
+    ```

 - #### compileCompressed
     #### compileCompact
     #### compileNested